OpenPIV/openpiv-python/docs/src/installation_instruction.rst

 Get OpenPIV source code!
 ========================

-At this moment the only way to get OpenPIV's source code is using git.
+The easiest way to get the latest released beta version is using PyPI server:

-`Git <http://en.wikipedia.org/wiki/Git_%28software%29>`_ Git is a distributed revision control system and our code is hosted at `GitHub <www.github.com>`_.
+    pip install openpiv

+or if you have an older version, then use

+    pip install openpiv --upgrade

 Bleeding edge development version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^